ExistensialReset/flowmosr/principles/FLOW_PLANETARY_JOURNEY_PRINCIPLES.md

 1. Do we have access to reliable mass transit for regional/long-distance travel?
 2. Can wheelchair users and disabled people travel on all routes?
-3. Have we trained facilitators for youth journeys?
+3. Have we trained facilitators according to FACILITATOR_TRAINING_PROTOCOL.md?
 4. Do children ages 7-14 have access to Regional Discovery journeys?
 5. Do youth ages 15-19 have access to Cultural Exchange journeys?
 6. Do young adults ages 20-25 have access to Planetary Journeys?
 7. Is all travel voluntary (no coercion)?
 8. Have we documented safety protocols for emergencies?
 9. Can young travelers maintain communication with home Node?
-10. Do we celebrate and integrate knowledge travelers bring home?
+10. Do we have welcome-home ceremonies and integration support?
+11. Have we established parent dialogue protocols (without giving veto)?
+12. Can travelers communicate in basic phrases in destination language (or have translation support)?

-**If you cannot answer "yes" to 8+ of these, your planetary journey system needs development.**
+**If you cannot answer "yes" to 10+ of these, your planetary journey system needs development.**

 ---

 ## COST-BENEFIT ANALYSIS

-**Investment:** $116/person/year for planetary mobility infrastructure
+**Investment:** $126/person/year for planetary mobility infrastructure

 **Returns:**
 - **Cultural:** Planetary citizens who understand diversity